GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
+> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
 >
-> ~ *Pete Cordell*
+> ~ *Ward Cunningham*

 ---
 ## 🏎 Quick Facts